-Patients with CLAD will have recurrent bacterial infections throughout their lives.
+Patients with canine leukocyte adhesion deficiency will have recurrent bacterial infections throughout their lives.
 Though the infections will respond to antibiotic therapy, shortly after finishing a course of medication, infections will return.
 Affected dogs usually show signs at a very early age, and sometimes even at birth.
 They might present with an infection at their umbilicus (belly button) and progress to gingivitis, joint infections, and sores that do not heal.

 Affected patients have plenty of white blood cells, and blood work will reveal their high numbers, but unfortunately, due to a genetic defect in the way the white blood cells function, they are unable to travel to the site of infection to do their work.

-CLAD is devastating because it is invariably fatal, and usually at a young age.
+It is a devastating disease because it is invariably fatal, and usually at a young age.
 Currently, there is no practical treatment for the disease, although research is ongoing.
 There have been some developments in the area of gene therapy and stem cell therapy that are promising, and our hope is that a cure is on the horizon.